RANUX/django-catalogs/README.rst

 About
 ===============================================
-django-catalogs - simple catalog structure for your site
+django-catalogs - simple catalog structure for your site.
+You can add any object to catalog structure.

 Dependencies
 ===============================================